PostHog/posthog.com/contents/handbook/growth/marketing/index.md

 ### Community

-The PostHog community team works across product, engineering, support and marketing, ultimately all their efforts go towards community growth and empowerment.
-Yakko is fulfilling a community experience role with the following responsibilities:
+The PostHog community team works across product, engineering, support, and marketing, ultimately all their efforts go towards community growth and empowerment.
+Yakko, from our Developer Experience team, has the following responsibilities regarding our community:

 - Onboarding YC startups as part of our [Deal for YC companies](https://posthog.com/handbook/growth/sales/yc-onboarding)
   - We will be expanding our marketing in this area with the goal of onboarding majority of companies in upcoming batches and a large portion of previous batches
+- Running demos
-- PostHog releases: collaborating with our engineering team, doing the release, writing the release post and working with the rest of marketing to promote
+- PostHog releases: collaborating with our engineering team, doing the release, writing the release post, and working with the rest of marketing to promote
-- Maintaining our documentation infrastructure
 - Creating documentation and tutorials
+- Supporting contributors to our codebase
+    - Making it easier to contribute
+    - Providing assistance in pull requests
+    - Providing merch for contributions
-- User interviews and community support
+    - Empowering contributors and highlighting their contributions
+- [Providing support](/handbook/growth/strategy) for users of our open source product

 Other community activities that will come up as we grow: